Create8967/NeuralNetworkJumper/README.md

 Hitting any wall is an immediate game over.

 ## The AI (Neural Network)
+The neural network library was written by me, which is also in my 'NeuralNetwork' repository.
 The AI has to figure out how to survive this game on its own.
 It does this using an evolutionary genetic algorithm.

 Its Neural Network is given 3 inputs: